 This module is known to provoke banding artifacts under certain conditions.
-You should consider activating the dithering module to alleviate these issues.
+You should consider activating the dither or posterize module to alleviate these issues.

 density

 Set the density of the filter (EV).
 A low value underexposes slightly whereas a high value creates a strong filter.